Blisstiful/Roblox-Redesign/README.md

 I don't own any of the images or icons presented in this webpage.
 All credit goes to Roblox.com for the icons.

+note for me:
+to deploy, run "npm run build" to build, then run "npm run deploy" to publish